justincbagley/piranha/README.md

 - RAxML (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html)
 - Perl (available at: https://www.perl.org/get.html).
 - \*Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html; note: some, but not all of these, come packaged within MAGNET)
-- Python v2.7 and/or 3+ (available at: https://www.python.org/downloads/)
+- Python v2.7 and/or 3++ (available at: https://www.python.org/downloads/)
 	* Numpy (available at: http://www.numpy.org/)
 	* Scipy (available at: http://www.scipy.org/)
 	* Cython (available at: http://cython.org/)
 	* GNU Scientific Library (available at: http://www.gnu.org/software/gsl/)
 	* bioscripts.convert v0.4 Python package (available at: https://pypi.python.org/pypi/bioscripts.convert/0.4; also see README for "NEXUS2gphocs.sh")
 - fastSTRUCTURE v1.0 (available at: https://rajanil.github.io/fastStructure/)
-- dadi v1.7.0 (or v1.6.3 as modified by Tine et al. 2014; available at: https://bitbucket.org/gutenkunstlab/dadi/overview)
+- dadi v1.7.0++ (or v1.6.3; available at: https://bitbucket.org/gutenkunstlab/dadi/overview)
-- R v3+ (available at: https://cran.r-project.org/)
+- R v3++ (available at: https://cran.r-project.org/)

 Users must install all software not included in PIrANHA, and ensure that it is available via the command line on their supercomputer and/or local machine (best practice is to simply install all software in both places).
 For more details, see the MAGNET README.